elemental/elemental-web/source/doc-dev/core/grid.rst

       Return the communicator for the entire set of processes which constructed the grid.

-   .. cpp:function:: int DiagPath() const
+   .. cpp:function:: int Diag() const

       Return our unique diagonal index in an tesselation of the process grid.

-   .. cpp:function:: int DiagPath( int vectorColRank ) const
+   .. cpp:function:: int Diag( int vectorColRank ) const

       Return the unique diagonal index of the process with the given column-major vector rank in an tesselation of the process grid.

-   .. cpp:function:: int DiagPathRank() const
+   .. cpp:function:: int DiagRank() const

       Return our process's rank out of the set of processes lying in our diagonal of the tesselation of the process grid.

-   .. cpp:function:: int DiagPathRank( int vectorColRank ) const
+   .. cpp:function:: int DiagRank( int vectorColRank ) const

       Return the rank of the given process out of the set of processes in its diagonal of the tesselation of the process grid.